 A half a century later in 1856, a certain John Bridges reported ‘boiling springs and spouting water’ in describing Yellowstone but failed to convince others of this tall tale.

 Although there are plenty of natural attractions in Yellowstone Park, the geysers are perhaps the most popular and most visited on Yellowstone Park tours.
 Yellowstone is home to what some deem to be the earth’s most prolific volcanic hot spots and has a colorful history of strong eruptions.
 The various volcanic activities in the park can be seen in various manifestations.

 Yellowstone Park tours explore geysers that work under pressure and escape the earth as fountains of hot water and steam.
 Then there are the lower pressured hot springs that have just hot water flowing in them.
 There are also fumaroles, which let of pure steam at extreme temperatures, plus many mud pots that spew out hot mud combined with steam.
 These different geothermal anomalies number at around 10,000 within the boundaries of Yellowstone National Park.

 Old Faithful Geyser

 Old Faithful, the most requested destination from travelers on Yellowstone Park tours, is also the world’s most renowned natural geyser.
 Old Faithful received its name in 1870 during the Washburn-Langford-Doane Expedition.
-The expedition was a more complete venture to the Yellowstone area where comprehensive mapping of Yellowstone’s lakes, mountains, geysers, and wildlife was completed.
+The expedition was a more complete venture to the Yellowstone area where the comprehensive mapping of Yellowstone’s lakes, mountains, geysers, and wildlife was completed.
 The name of Old Faithful was given to express the uniform eruption of this unique geyser.